 We’ve learned the first basics of using Nmap to discover hosts and ports within a network.
 We also learned that we have different ways in doing a scan.
 Some are easy to do, but might bring the attention from SecGuys to your place.
 Others are less aggressive but also have some downsides.

-At the end we can say Nmap is an awesome tool with a whole bunch of capabilities.
-Covering all would take to long in one blog post.
-But fortunately, others already did a great documentation.
-And though its not the most exciting piece of paper, it’s definetly worth to be read.
+In the end, we can say Nmap is an awesome tool with a whole bunch of capabilities.
+Covering all would take too long in one blog post.
+But fortunately, others already did great documentation.
+And though it’s not the most exciting piece of paper, it’s definitely worth to be read.

 Nmap official documenation (2021-07-11)